-- 12.1 The ARC is responsible for the interpretation and supervision of the enforcement of this Policy. - MARC must diligently monitor these procedures to ensure that they meet the objectives of relevant legislations and remain effective for MARC, and, if necessary, implement changes subject to the approval of MARC's Board of Directors. - 12.3 The Compliance, Governance and Risk Management Department will also monitor any patterns of disclosure of similar behavior, even if they involve different people, in order to take pro-active steps, such as publicity and education, in an endeavour to decrease the incidence of such improper or unlawful conduct.
+- 12.1 The ARC is responsible for the interpretation and supervision of the enforcement of this Policy. - 12.2 The Policy will be reviewed and updated once every 3 years or as and when necessary. - 12.3 MARC must diligently monitor these procedures to ensure that they meet the objectives of relevant legislations and remain effective for MARC, and, if necessary, implement changes subject to the approval of MARC's Board of Directors. - 12.4 The Compliance, Governance, Legal and Risk Management Department will also monitor any patterns of disclosure of similar behavior, even if they involve different people, in order to take pro-active steps, such as publicity and education, in an endeavour to decrease the incidence of such improper or unlawful conduct.